MAKEUP PRODUCTS (NON-PERMANENT)

 25419

-Chemicals associated with cancer can be found in food and a lot of other common products.
-Yet, no sector of consumer products is accountable to less government inspection than cosmetics, including NYC Blushable Creme Stick.
-Although many of the contaminants and chemicals in cosmetics and personal care products in all likelihood present minimal risk, exposure to a few has been associated with substantial health concerns, including cancer.
+Contaminants and chemicals associated with cancer are found in water, food, and many other common items.
+However, no type of consumer items is accountable to less government oversight than cosmetics and other personal care products, including NYC Blushable Creme Stick.
+Although many of the chemicals in cosmetics very likely present little risk, your exposure to some is associated with substantial health disorders, including cancer.